Safeguarding statement

 Risks

 The following list (taken from Safeguarding and protecting people for charities and trustees, The Charity Commission) is illustrative and not exhaustive.
-Note: if you hold a concern regardless of whether you believe it constitutes a risk, you should seek advice in accordance with the procedures contained in this document.
+Note: if a colleague or volunteer holds a concern regardless of whether they believe it constitutes a risk, they should seek advice in accordance with our policies and procedures.
+Risks to be alert to include:

 • sexual harassment, abuse and exploitation